The-going/evlproject/content/core/user-api/xbuf/_index.md

 by calling
 [write(2)](http://man7.org/linux/man-pages/man2/write.2.html) are
 received by calling [oob_read()]({{< relref "core/user-api/io/_index.md#oob_read" >}}).
+A cross-buffer can be used for transferring fixed-size or variable-size data, supports message-based and byte-oriented streams.
 For instance, such a mechanism would enable a GUI front-end to receive monitoring data from a real-time work loop.

 ![Alt text](/images/xbuf.png "Cross-buffer deadlock prevention")